History of Hobart: Mid-19th century

 Despite this, the Franklins did much to reform Hobart Town society and the colony of Van Diemen's Land in general.
 Lady Jane Franklin ordered built a replica Greek temple, modelled on the Parthenon and designed by James Blackburn in the bush in Lenah Valley, which opened in 1841.
 Inside the temple, she housed the Lady Jane Franklin Museum, resplendent with replicas of the Elgin Marbles.
 The Franklins inaugurated the Royal Hobart Regatta in 1838.
 This event has been held annually since, and features sailing, rowing, swimming, and other water-sports events, culminating in a fireworks display.
 They also founded Christ College, now part of the University of Tasmania, the first tertiary education institution in the city.
 Lady Jane attempted to establish evening gatherings to discuss art, literature and science, but these proved unpopular with well-to-do 'Hobartians', who preferred that she host parties and dances instead.

-Not to be outdone by his wife, Lieutenant-Governor Franklin opened the Tasmanian Museum and Art Gallery a year later in October 1843.
+Not to be outdone by his wife, Lieutenant-Governor Franklin opened the Tasmanian Museum & Art Gallery a year later in October 1843.
 In 1844 he also founded the Royal Society of Tasmania, the first such Royal Society outside of the United Kingdom.
 The enlightened governorship of the Franklins brought much social and cultural improvement to Hobart Town, and culminated in the town's incorporation as a city in 1842.
 The town had grown from a defensive outpost into a penal settlement, and from there, into a prosperous trading port.
 Free settlers were outstripping the arrival of convicts, and soon the colonists were clamouring for an end to transportation, and greater self-representation.
 The Tasmanian Journal of Natural Science was first published in 1840; however economic depression hit all of the Australian colonies that year, and Hobart Town suffered badly in what was to be the beginning of the first of many economic downturns.

 By the mid-nineteenth century, elegant sandstone public buildings had replaced the crude early mud and timber edifices of the pioneering days, and many fine stately colonial mansions were being built in the town by the colony's more successful citizens, such as Stowell and Secheron House (1831) in Battery Point; Runnymede (1836) in New Town (originally called 'Cairn Lodge', it was built for prominent Scottish born lawyer Robert Pitcairn); Narryna House (1840) in Battery Point; Bellkirk House (1863) in Hobart; Lenna House (1880) in Battery Point; and Westella House (1890) in Hobart.
 Although not as grand as some of the stately homes, many fine cottages from the same period still survive, such as Barton Cottage (1837), Moina Cottage (1850), Colville Cottage (1877), and Cromwell Cottage (1880).
 There is also whole row of magnificent sandstone houses along Macquarie Street dating from the 1850s that survive much as they originally were.